Itheum/architecture-diagrams/live_whitepaper.md

 ---

-## Peer to Peer Data Trade <a name="peer-trade-1"></a>
+## Peer-to-Peer Data Trade <a name="peer-trade-1"></a>

 The base functionality that's available when you first log into the Data DEX is the ability to discover and trade data with your "direct peers".
 You will be able to see all "advertised data" from others and also "advertise" your own data in the data marketplace.
 As detailed in the section (Decentralized Data Trade)[#data-trade], you can advertise your data from apps that you have joined that are built on Itheum's `Data CAT` or you can also advertise any "arbitrary data" that you own.

 When you place data for sale you will nominate a purchase price in $ITHEUM tokens, which is effectively the price for a Data Consumer to access your data.
 If someone wants access to your data, they will transfer the $ITHEUM tokens requested and in return get access to the data for use based on the "Terms of Use".
 The market operates completely in a "peer-to-peer" manner where there are no intermediaries involved in the transaction.
-Data Creators and Data Consumers deal direct with each other and the entire process is mediated using Smart Contract technology.
+Data Creators and Data Consumers deal directly with each other and the entire process is mediated using Smart Contract technology.

 <br />